lightning/bolts/11-payment-encoding.md

 The `r` field allows limited routing assistance: as specified, it only allows minimum information to use private channels, however, it could also assist in future partial-knowledge routing.

+The `u` field allows the receiving party to set an upfront fee that provides it with sufficient privacy from the second-to-last node which would otherwise be able to identify the receiving node by a zero upfront fee (as there is no outgoing channel upfront fee policy for the sender to use).
+This field is only usable when paired with `option_upfront_fee` in the invoice's feature vector, so invoices that do not set both should be considered invalid.

 ### Security Considerations for Payment Descriptions